Perikliscode/Afoi/README.md

 Aggelos Pantelaios
 (AI name:Diogee, model:gpt-4o-mini)

-**It does not run anymore because the model's key has expired
+**The app does not run anymore because the model's key has expired

 (*TO RUN APPLICATION
 -Docker must be running